dwromero/CUDAatScaleForTheEnterpriseCourseProject/README.md

 - `--rotation <angle>`: Rotation angle in degrees (default: 45)
 - `--scale <factor>`: Scaling factor (default: 1.0, values > 1.0 enlarge, < 1.0 shrink)
 - `--input <path>`: Input grayscale image file path
-- `--output <path>`: Output grayscale image file path
+- `--output <path>`: Output grayscale image file path (saved as .pgm format)

-**Note:** Both input and output images must be in grayscale format.
+**Note:** Input images must be in grayscale format and output images are automatically saved in PGM format.
 The program will fail if a color image is provided as input.

 ### Advanced Example Usage